amorawskanew/cupid_ecommerce_store/README.md

 * Next, I signed in to Heroku and created a new application
 * I set the region to Europe
 * To use Postgres I went back to gitpod and install dj_database_url, and psycopg2.
+* I frose the requirements with pip3 freeze > requirements.txt
+* I went to settings.py and imported dj_database_url.

 * I went to Reveal Config Variables and input all the required values such as:

 * I logged into Heroku from my Gitpod terminal and then pushed all my commits to Heroku via $ git push Heroku master.